jleete97/python-graphics/README.md

 Also, the numerical simulation is chunky enough that things tend to get kicked past escape velocity pretty easily.
 The planet will fly away after a couple of minutes.

+## reversi.py
+Plays the classic game of "Reversi," where you and the computer take turns placing pieces to flip your opponent's back to your color.
+Not quite perfect, but does OK.